Dancing with an Angel

 Dancing with an Angel is a studio album by American singer-songwriter Rita Coolidge.
-Released on July 21, 1991 by Attic Records in Canada and Japan, it consists mainly of English-language covers of popular J-pop songs.
+Released on July 21, 1991, by Attic Records in Canada and Japan, it consists mainly of English-language covers of popular J-pop songs.
+Coolidge's cover of "Love Story wa Totsuzen ni", titled "Suddenly", was covered by Debbie Gibson on her 2010 cover album Ms. Vocalist.

 The album peaked at No. 16 on Oricon's albums chart.

 Track listing

 All English lyrics are written by Priscilla Coolidge, except track 4.